Elkaisan/blog-preview-card/README.md

 - [Figma](https://www.figma.com) - A powerful tool for quickly creating designs, prototyping, and making UI adjustments.
 - [CSS-Tricks](https://css-tricks.com) - Provides techniques, tips, and guides on CSS, offering in-depth knowledge on styling and design.
+- [Google Fonts](https://fonts.google.com/) - A collection of open-source fonts that can be easily integrated into web projects for enhanced typography and design.
+- [Box Shadow Generator](https://html-css-js.com/css/generator/box-shadow/) - A tool for generating customizable CSS box-shadow styles quickly, offering a simple and intuitive interface for design adjustments.